microsoft/language-server-protocol/_specifications/lsp/3.17/types/markupContent.md

 #### <a href="#markupContent" name="markupContent" class="anchor"> MarkupContent </a>

  A `MarkupContent` literal represents a string value which content can be represented in different formats.
 Currently `plaintext` and `markdown` are supported formats.
 A `MarkupContent` is usually used in documentation properties of result literals like `CompletionItem` or `SignatureInformation`.
-If the format is `markdown` the content should follow the [GitHub Flavored Markdown Specification](https://github.github.com/gfm/).
+If the format is `markdown` the content should follow the [GitHub Flavored Markdown Specification](https://github.github.com/gfm/). `MarkupContent` in returned in responses to requests that are scoped to a document may contain relative links, which will be resolved relative to that document.

 ```typescript
 /**